loneicewolf/Nuclear-Physics-Dossier/README.md

 # Dossiers on Nuclear Physics
+Note!
+Just to be clear: *I am an independent learner, and not affiliated with any organization*.

 ## Background Information
 This repository aims to collect notes,references as well as theoretical discussions related to nuclear physics.